mu-cai/cs765_project/README.md

 - csv
 - matplotlib

-if you decide to use LPIPS, then you also need to install:
+If you decide to use LPIPS, then you also need to install:
 - pytorch 1.10
 - lpips

+You may also try to directly build environment using the provided `backend/packages.txt` using conda.

 ### Run Backend
 Going to the backend directory `cd backend`, then simply run command `python backend.py`.
 You can get the